-Research shows the under-36 crowd is eager for rewards
+Research from the Aite Group shows the under-36 crowd is eager for rewards

 “The rewards card market saw banks offering a lot of very rich incentives in 2017, and also a lot of multi-promotion offers,” said Kevin Morrison, a senior analyst at research and advisory firm Aite Group.
 “So not just 0 percent interest for a year, but that plus a points bonus after spending X dollars in the first three months.”